 Appoint someone to coordinate activities.
 If you are working from an agency, this person can develop the best method for routinely offering voter registration.
 For example, it might be offered in the intake process, at your reception desk, or during orientation sessions.
 This person should register clients -- but he or she can make sure that your own staff and volunteers are registered as well.
 He or she might also develop publicity for what you are doing

 Set voter registration goals.
 This will help you determine if your program has been a success.
 Some of the things you might want to set goals for include:

 - How many people you want to register.

-- Where you want them to be from.
-Do you want to focus on certain neighborhoods, or a certain part of town that traditionally has very few voters?
+- Who you want to focus on reaching.
+Do you want to focus on certain neighborhoods, or a certain part of town that traditionally has very fewer voters?

-- Obtain forms for clients to fill out.
-Most states will accept the national form (available on the Internet from the Federal Election Commission's ); or you can contact your state or local elections office to receive registration forms or cards.
+Obtain forms for clients to fill out.
+Most states will accept the national form (available from the Federal Election Commission); or you can contact your state or local elections office to receive registration forms or cards.